• Skip to primary navigation

 • Sprinkle the cornflour onto a plate

-• Form the mash into small patties and evenly coat each of them with the cornflour
+• Take 2 tablespoons of the mash, form into a small patty and evenly coat with the cornflour

 • Heat up the oil in a frying pan and add the cornflour-coated patties once hot